ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/rtp-llm/rtp-llm-server.md

 # Running the Server
 ## Install Hugging Face Hub

 There are a few different ways you can download the Qwen2 0.5B model.
-In this Learning Path, you download the model from Hugging Face.
+In this Learning Path, you will download the model from Hugging Face.

-[Hugging Face](https://huggingface.co/) is an open source AI community where you can host your own AI models, train them and collaborate with others in the community.
-You can browse through the thousands of models that are available for a variety of use cases like NLP, audio, and computer vision.
+[Hugging Face](https://huggingface.co/) is an open source AI community where you can host your own AI models, train them, and collaborate with others in the community.
+You can browse through the thousands of models that are available for a variety of use cases such as Natural Language Processing (NLP), audio, and computer vision.

 The `huggingface_hub` library provides APIs and tools that let you easily download and fine-tune pre-trained models.
 You will use `huggingface-cli` to download the [Qwen2 0.5B model](https://huggingface.co/Qwen/Qwen2-0.5B-Instruct).